-Most profit-making companies are expected to grow over time—growing sales, growing profits, and growing shareholder value.
+Most profit-making companies are expected to grow over time— increasing sales, raising profits, and increasing shareholder value.

-Even with a constant market, a company with stagnant sales and profits is a company not even keeping up with inflation.
-As a result, senior management, shareholders, and potential investors, have a keen interest in tracking business growth metrics for the company.
+Even with a static market, a company with stagnant sales and profits is a company not keeping up with inflation.
+As a result, senior management, shareholders, and potential investors have a keen interest in tracking business growth metrics for the company.

 Growth metrics in business fall into two classes:

 - Single-period metrics.
 These measure progress towards specific short-term business objectives.
-Single-period metrics represent either growth magnitudes or growth rates.
+Single-period measures represent either growth magnitudes or growth rates.

 Explaining Growth Metrics in Context